breatheco-de/numpy-tutorial-exercises/.learn/exercises/004-your-first-vector/README.md

 ## 📝 Instructions:

-1. Create a null vector of size 10.
+1. Create a null vector of size 10 and print it in the console.

 ## 💡Hints: